 Commitment and Climate Change Beyond 2100

-Climate change following zero emissions
+Climate Change Following Zero Emissions

-The zero emissions commitment (ZEC) is the the climate change commitment that would result, in terms of projected GSAT, from setting carbon dioxide (CO2) emissions to zero.
+The zero emissions commitment (ZEC) is the climate change commitment that would result, in terms of projected GSAT, from setting carbon dioxide (CO2) emissions to zero.
 It is determined by both inertia in physical climate system components (ocean, cryosphere, land surface) and carbon cycle inertia (see Annex VII).
 In its widest sense it refers to emissions of all compounds including greenhouses gases, aerosols and their pre-cursors.
 A specific sub-category of zero emissions commitment is the zero CO2 emissions commitment, which refers to the climate system response to a cessation of anthropogenic CO2 emissions excluding the impact of non-CO2 forcers.
-Assessment of remaining carbon budgets requires an assessment of zero CO2 emissions commitment as well as of the transient climate response to cumulative carbon emissions (TCRE, Chapter 5 Section 5.5.2).
+Assessment of remaining carbon budgets requires an assessment of zero CO2 emissions commitment as well as of the transient climate response to cumulative carbon emissions (TCRE; Section 5.5.2).